bogdanp05/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

 ---
-title: Activate tiered storage in Aiven for ClickHouse®
+title: Enable tiered storage in Aiven for ClickHouse®
+sidebar_label: Enable tiered storage
 ---

 Find out how to enable the tiered storage feature on your project and